Warrior Nun Areala: Catholic criticism

 Such sentiments also extend to members of the real Roman Catholic Church.
 Real priests and nuns sent their letters, alternately praising and condemning the series.
 In July–August 1997, the US Catholic League stated that "it does object to the comic strip characters that appear in the Warrior Nuns comic strip, a product of Antarctic Press".
 In another example Sister Mary Ann Walsh, a speaker for Washington, D.C.'s United States Conference of Catholic Bishops stated that Areala's costume is "offensive.
 The habit is something sacred".
 That is seen in early issues with how the upper half of the muscled, buxom Sister Shannon's ultra-low cut battle habit would show cleavage and/or show perpetually erect nipples through the cloth while the lower half consists of a loincloth, if that much in other Warrior Nuns.
 It was a seeming contradiction in terms with how a nun's habit is meant to hide the body in order to discourage lust.
 In fact, Ben Dunn wrote that the reason he did that was that "nipples sell".
 Regardless, Dunn stated the loincloth is "for mobility" and that is the official in-continuity explanation that the modest Sister Shannon herself unapologetically espoused when confronted on her seeming lack of modesty.
 This was resolved by having Sister Shannon's superior assign the Warrior Nuns new more modest battle habits that covered their breasts in the second series to replace the previous ones that she felt were "a bit too revealing!"
 Dunn himself ultimately did say that perhaps, "I think I did go a little overboard" in the earlier issues.

-This was later addressed in an issue that bordered on breaking the fourth wall, where Sister Shannon took her ward Jason to the Big Apple Con comics convention where he bought a copy of "Battle Nun Areola".
-She criticized him and he sheepishly said that it was just a comic book.
-Ultimately acknowledging that there were bigger problems to face and that she should not take such fantasy too seriously, she decided to let Jason keep his comic.
-She thought "Why I've never even read the book..."
-Indeed, despite such a strange portrayal of religion and Catholicism, the Church and its clergy are portrayed as a force for good and are shown in a positive heroic light, almost without exception.
 When Areala was accused of being a "bad girl" comic, Lyga countered that the second issue of his Areala series "had not a single punch thrown.
 When was the last time anyone saw a so-called 'bad girl' comic without a fight scene?"
 In fact, the same Sister Mary Ann Walsh, despite disliking Sister Shannon's battle habit, adds that the creation of Areala comes from someone with "a positive feeling toward sisters".